drcmda/scheduler-test/README.md

 test();
 ```

-There is no chance that Threejs or any application or framework for that matter can take that amount of load on a single thread (you can ~16ms per frame for calculations max).
+There is no chance that Threejs or any application or framework for that matter can take that amount of load on a single thread (you can have ~16ms per frame for calculations more or less).

 # Expectation